(Weak) Twisted post-groups, skew trusses and rings: Introduction

-Post algebraic structures appeared in various areas of mathematics and physics.
-In \cite{VB}, B. Vallette introduced the notion of post Lie algebras in the study of operads.
-In \cite{BC}, C. Bai, L. Guo showed that post Lie algebras are closed related to the classical Yang-Baxter equations.
-Then in \cite{KA}, H. Z. Munthe-Kaas investigated the connections of post Lie algebras with Lie-Butcher series and flows on manifolds.
-For more works on post Lie algebra, we refer to \cite{YB,DB,DV}.
+Post-type algebraic structures appear in various areas of mathematics and physics.
+In \cite{VB}, B. Vallette introduced the notion of post-Lie algebras in the study of operads.
+In \cite{BC}, C. Bai, L. Guo and Ni showed that post-Lie algebras are closely related to the classical Yang-Baxter equation.
+Then in \cite{KA}, H. Z. Munthe-Kaas and A. Lundervol investigated the connections of post-Lie algebras with Lie-Butcher series and flows on manifolds.
+For more works on post-Lie algebras, we refer to \cite{YB,DB,DV}.

-Recently in \cite{YNL}, Y. Li, Y. Sheng and R. Tang introduced the Hopf algebra analogues of post Lie algebras, called post Hopf algebras.
-It was shown that the category of post Hopf algebras and the category of Hopf braces introduced in \cite{IA} are isomorphic.
-More recently in \cite{BM}, C. Bai, L. Guo, Y. Sheng, R. Tang introduced the notion of post groups, as the group corresponding of post Lie algebras.
-A post group is a triple $(G,\cdot,\rhd),$ where $(G,\cdot)$ is a group and $\rhd:G\to G$ is an operator, such that \begin{description} \item[(\romannumeral1)] For any $a\in G,$ the left multiplication $L^{\rhd}_{a}:G\to G$ given by is an automorphism. \item[(\romannumeral2)] \end{description} It was shown that Butcher groups in numerical integration, $\mathcal{P}$-groups of operads, and braided groups all have the structure of post groups.
-Moreover, it was proven that the category of post groups is isomorphic to the category of skew braces.
+Recently, in \cite{YNL}, Y. Li, Y. Sheng and R. Tang introduced the Hopf algebra analogues of post-Lie algebras, called post-Hopf algebras.
+It was shown that the category of post-Hopf algebras and the category of Hopf braces introduced in \cite{IA} are isomorphic.
+More recently in \cite{BM}, C. Bai, L. Guo, Y. Sheng and R. Tang introduced the notion of post-groups, which is the group analogue of post-Lie algebras.
+A post-group is a triple $(G,\cdot,\rhd),$ where $(G,\cdot)$ is a group and $\rhd:G\times G\to G$ is an operation such that \begin{enumerate} \item For each $a\in G,$ the left multiplication $L^{\rhd}_{a}:G\to G$ given by is an automorphism; \item For any $a,b,c\in G,$ \end{enumerate} It was shown that Butcher groups in numerical integration, $\mathcal{P}$-groups of operads, and braided groups all have the structure of post-groups.
+Moreover, it was proven that the category of post-groups is isomorphic to the category of skew braces.